-There are common misconceptions about electric heating being expensive.
-However, all electric radiators are 100% efficient, just ask a physics teacher.
+So much is said about electric heating running costs and so much is misleading marketing nonsense.
+All electric radiators are 100% efficient, just ask a physics teacher.
 If you put 1kW of electricity into a heater you will get 1kW of heat out.

 Reducing running costs is achieved by taking control of temperature, efficient delivery of the heat into the room and accurate programming.